ctm/mb2-doc/src/series/2023/wsop-style.md

 ## Overview

-The WSOP-Style 2023 Series is a tournament a day from Tuesday, May 30th through Tuesday, July 18th, 2023.
-Each tournament will start
+The WSOP-Style 2023 Series was initially a tournament a day from Tuesday, May 30th through Tuesday, July 18th, 2023.
+Each tournament started
 at:

 * Monday through Friday: 5pm Pacific time (8pm Eastern)
 * Saturday and Sunday: 3pm Pacific time (6pm Eastern)

-Tournaments typically finish in under two hours.
+Tournaments typically finished in under two hours, but there were some major outliers.

+Four of the fifty tournaments had trouble and were rescheduled as documented in the footnotes of the table below.

 ## Prize for first place